-Owning fewer keys opens more doors. ― Alex Morritt
+Owning fewer keys opens more doors.

-The problem is compounded with age, and in her last years I watched my mother in-law become literally debilitated and frozen by even the most basic decisions.
-Because she couldn’t make decisions, the number of undecided issues made her life appear to be unnecessarily – and impossibly – complex.
+The problem is compounded with age.
+For example, in a relative’s last years, I watched her become literally debilitated and frozen by even the most basic decisions.
+Because she couldn’t make decisions, the number of undecided issues made her life appear to be unnecessarily and impossibly complex.

 Where can you reduce options in your life and in your organization, thereby reducing the waste and unnecessary complexity of indecision, and the variability of multiple decisions?